russsiq/laravel-docs-ru/docs/views.md

         return view('greeting', ['name' => 'James']);
     });

 > {tip} Looking for more information on how to write Blade templates?
-Check out the full [Blade documentation](/docs/{{version}}/blade) to get started.
+Check out the full [Blade documentation](blade.md) to get started.

 <a name="creating-and-rendering-views"></a>
-## Creating & Rendering Views
+## Создание и отрисовка шаблонов

 You may create a view by placing a file with the `.blade.php` extension in your application's `resources/views` directory.
-The `.blade.php` extension informs the framework that the file contains a [Blade template](/docs/{{version}}/blade).
+The `.blade.php` extension informs the framework that the file contains a [Blade template](blade.md).
 Blade templates contain HTML as well as Blade directives that allow you to easily echo values, create "if" statements, iterate over data, and more.

 Once you have created a view, you may return it from one of your application's routes or controllers using the global `view` helper: